Russia Says Ukraine Targeted Infrastructure Of Gas Pipeline To Turkey - UrduPoint

 Russia Says Ukraine Targeted Infrastructure Of Gas Pipeline To Turkey

-Moscow, (APP - UrduPoint / Pakistan Point News - 13th Jan, 2025) Russia on Monday accused Ukraine of launching a drone attack on infrastructure of the TurkStream gas pipeline, which carries Russian gas to Europe via Turkey.
+Moscow, (APP - UrduPoint / Pakistan Point News - 13th Jan, 2025) Russia accused Ukraine on Monday of launching a weekend drone attack on infrastructure of a major gas pipeline that carries Russian supplies to Europe via Turkey.

-"On January 11, the Kyiv regime, in order to cut off gas supplies to European countries, attempted an attack with nine drones," on a gas compressor station in southern Russia that supplies the TurkStream pipeline, Moscow's defence ministry said in a statement.

-It said all the drones were shot down, with the falling debris causing "minor damage" to a building and equipment at a gas measuring station.
+The allegation -- which Kyiv has not commented on -- comes amid an escalating energy row between the two countries, almost three years after Russia launched its full-scale military offensive.

+Kyiv halted the transit of Russian gas via Ukraine on January 1 -- ending decades of energy cooperation that had brought billions of Dollars to both countries -- in a bid to cut off revenue for Moscow's army.

+The United States last week rolled out new sanctions on Russia's oil sector.

-The site is located in the village of Gai-Kodzor, near Russia's southern coast on the Black Sea and across from the annexed peninsula of Crimea, which has been heavily targeted by Kyiv throughout the three-year conflict.
+The Russian defence ministry said Ukraine had fired nine attack drones on Saturday at a gas compressor station in the village of Gai-Kodzor, near Russia's southern coast on the Black Sea.

+The site is across from the annexed peninsula of Crimea -- heavily targeted by Kyiv throughout the three-year conflict.
-The defence ministry said the facility was continuing to work in "normal mode" and there had been no disruptions to supply.

-TurkStream, which runs from Russia under the Black Sea to Turkey and then up through the Balkans, is the last active pipeline carrying Russian gas to Europe.
+It said the facility was part of the TurkStream pipeline and accused Ukraine of trying to "cut off gas supplies to European countries".

+"All the drones were shot down," the defence ministry said in a statement published Monday on its Telegram channel.

 Recent Stories